diegoquintanilha/ProceduralPollock/README.md

 - Button to generate new shader
 - Custom seed input at runtime
 - Separate buttons for generating animated and static images
-- Exporting animated images as video files and static images as PNG files
+- Exporting animated images as video files/GIFs and static images as PNG files

 Feel free to contribute or suggest any new features!

 Questions and feedback are welcome.
 Please send them to my email [diego.quintanilha@hotmail.com](mailto:diego.quintanilha@hotmail.com).